So, you’re expecting a baby - congratulations!

 We’ve put together a comprehensive checklist for what to pack in your hospital bag so that you can feel prepared for anything, and focus on enjoying your new baby.

-There’s a couple of things that can impact what you pack in your hospital bag:
+There are a couple of things that can impact what you pack in your hospital bag:

 - If you’re planning a vaginal or cesarean birth, the amount of time you will be in hospital might differ.